eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### only continue to step 6 after Homebrew is installed
+### only continue to step 4 after Homebrew is installed

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

+## 4. Setting Up Download Scripts

 type the following into Rosetta Terminal:
  ```
 cd /Users/`whoami`/Downloads/dev-setup-scripts